Skip to main content

 What is Virtual Surround Sound and How It Works?

-A typical stereo or multichannel sound recording goes through software, which, based on the algorithm, creates a fake multi-speaker experience.
-Virtual surround sound is basically tricking your brains into thinking that a particular sound is coming from a specific direction.
-The latter is achieved by adjusting the volume of a particular sound in each speaker.
+Virtual surround sound is basically tricking your brain into thinking that a particular sound is coming from a specific direction.
+This is achieved by adjusting the volume of a particular sound in each speaker.

 LST 3D Surround Sound Test HD || Use Headphones

 For example: when someone speaks in your left ear, this voice is the loudest on your left side.
 However, a little bit of that person’s voice is also heard in your right ear, which gives it a sense of direction.
-That is why you can tell from which direction and angle the person is speaking.
-The more this person moves around, the more or less sound comes to your ears.

 Do You Need Special Headphones to Get Virtual Surround Sound?